wordpress-mobile/WordPress-Editor-iOS/README.md

-# WPEditorController
+# WordPress-iOS-Editor

 ## Introduction

-WPEditorController is an iOS controller that presents a visual editor.
-It uses **ARC** and requires no other frameworks.
+WordPress-iOS-Editor is a resuable iOS rich text editor component.

 ## License

-WPEditorController is available under the MIT license.
+WordPress-iOS-Editor is available under the GPLv2 license.
 See the LICENSE file for more info.